HLA-Tech-Club/welcome/index.md

 ### Discord

 We'll use [our Discord channel](https://discord.gg/mS2DVqA2) to communicate.

+### Projects

+* UNOS Antigen Upload
+  * The first project we're tackling is the UNOS Unnacceptables Antigen Upload via API